kosettiudaykumar007/Darshan-Ease/README.md

 ## Temple Darshan Ticket Booking System

+### Project Overview
-This project is being developed as part of my internship.
+DarshanEase is a web-based application developed as part of my internship project.
+The application allows devotees to book temple darshan tickets online, check slot availability, and receive digital tickets.

-### Completed Task
+### Completed Tasks
 -  Technical Architecture

-### Description
-DarshanEase is an online temple darshan ticket booking system.
-It allows devotees to view temple information, check available darshan slots, book tickets, and receive digital tickets.

 ### Repository Contents
 - Technical_Architecture_DarshanEase.pdf

+### Technologies (To be used)
+- HTML
+- CSS
+- JavaScript
+- Java
+- Spring Boot
+- MySQL

 ### Project Status
-Task 1 Completed.
-Remaining tasks are under development.
+The project is currently under development.
+Additional tasks and documentation will be uploaded as they are completed.